aeghosa/CV/README.md

 ## <a name="about_me">Who am I?🐺</a>

 Naval Ravikant once said " No one can compete with you on being you."
-Unashamably I am an energetic, inquisitive ball of enthusiasm that is on a quest to continue to improve, fail onlong the way but learn from those failures.
+Unashamably I am an energetic, inquisitive ball of enthusiasm that is on a quest to continue to improve, failing along the way but learning from those failures.
 My journey as a solftware engineer has shown me there is a right way to fail.

 Having previously venture into Law and Development, no other career could quite satisfy my urge to learn than the software engineering space.